cmjimerson1s/ci_pp2_dungeon_memory/README.md

 ## Bugs

 ### JHint EMailJS Error
-When I ran my JavaScript for the Contact Us page JHint threw up an error about the email.js being used, and after research I understand this is a common occurance with JHint, as EmailJS works perfectly fine, as is, with the code snipets used.
+When I ran my JavaScript for the Contact Us page JHint threw up an error about the email.js being used, and after research I understand this is a common occurrence  with JHint, as EmailJS works perfectly fine, as is, with the code snippets  used.
 <details><summary>Screenshots</summary>
 <img src="docs/screenshots/formJAVAValid error.png">
 </details>